 ND Prep Diversity Scholarship: Students entering grades 9 through 12 may qualify for a diversity scholarship for the first year of attendance at NDP.
 The diversity scholarship is based on student responses to the diversity statement in the Supplemental Application for admission.

 Note: An incoming freshman student may not earn more than one academic merit, arts or diversity scholarship.

 Note: Merit-based and diversity scholarship awards for NDP applicants will be included in the student acceptance letter.
 Fine and performing arts scholarship recipients will be notified via e-mail prior to course selection events.
 Scholars Day winners will be notified via e-mail the week after the event.
 All scholarship awards are posted to student accounts on September 1.

-NDPMA Multiple-Child Discount: Families with multiple children enrolled at NDPMA are eligible for discounts on tuition.
+Notre Dame Multiple-Child Discount: Families with multiple children enrolled at Notre Dame are eligible for discounts on tuition.
 The multiple child discounts are as follows: 5% off tuition for the second student, 10% off for the third, 100% off for the fourth, fifth, etc.

-NDPMA Alumni Awards: The children of Notre Dame Preparatory School, Notre Dame High School (Harper Woods), Oakland Catholic and Pontiac Catholic alumni are eligible for yearly discounts in tuition at Notre Dame Preparatory School and Notre Dame Marist Academy.
+Notre Dame Alumni Awards: The children of Notre Dame Preparatory School, Notre Dame High School (Harper Woods), Oakland Catholic and Pontiac Catholic alumni are eligible for yearly discounts in tuition at Notre Dame Schools.
 The Alumni Award is $1,000 for the first student and is prorated for additional students.
 Alumni awards cannot be combined with other merit, academic or financial aid awards.

-The cost of tuition for Notre Dame Preparatory School and Marist Academy is set each year by the NDPMA Board of Trustees.
+The cost of tuition for Notre Dame is set each year by the NDPMA Board of Trustees.
 Tuition rates for the following school year are announced in January.